sreekanth-anubolu/celery-consumer/README.md

 # Celery Message consumer
 Celery Message Consumer, custom consumer, bootsteps, consumer step

-Here is a code to subscribe/consume the messages that are produced from non celery producer.
+Here is a custom consumer code to subscribe/consume the messages that are produced from non celery producer.

 Ensure you have installed